finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(InstrumentsApi)
     identifier = 'identifier_example' # str | A lusid instrument id identifying the instrument.
     model = 'model_example' # str | A pricing model for the instrument.
 Defaults to Unknown if not specified.
 If not specified the SupportedAddresses and EconomicDependencies are not provided. (optional) effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to retrieve the instrument.
 Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the instrument.
 Defaults to              returning the latest version if not specified. (optional) instrument_scope = 'default' # str | The scope in which the instrument lies.
 When not supplied the scope is 'default'. (optional) (default to 'default') recipe_scope = 'default' # str | The scope in which the recipe lies.
 When not supplied the scope is 'default'. (optional) (default to 'default') recipe_code = 'recipe_code_example' # str | A unique identifier for an entity, used to obtain configuration recipe details.
 Default configuration recipe is used if not provided. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.get_existing_instrument_capabilities(identifier, model=model, effective_at=effective_at, as_at=as_at, instrument_scope=instrument_scope, recipe_scope=recipe_scope, recipe_code=recipe_code, opts=opts)
+        # api_response =  api_instance.get_existing_instrument_capabilities(identifier, model=model, effective_at=effective_at, as_at=as_at, instrument_scope=instrument_scope, recipe_scope=recipe_scope, recipe_code=recipe_code, opts=opts)

         # [EXPERIMENTAL] GetExistingInstrumentCapabilities: Retrieve capabilities of an existing instrument identified by LUID.
 These include instrument features, and if model is provided it also includes supported address keys and economic dependencies.
 Given an lusid instrument id provides instrument capabilities, outlining features, and, given the model, the capabilities also include supported addresses as well as economic dependencies.
-            api_response = await api_instance.get_existing_instrument_capabilities(identifier, model=model, effective_at=effective_at, as_at=as_at, instrument_scope=instrument_scope, recipe_scope=recipe_scope, recipe_code=recipe_code)
+        api_response = api_instance.get_existing_instrument_capabilities(identifier, model=model, effective_at=effective_at, as_at=as_at, instrument_scope=instrument_scope, recipe_scope=recipe_scope, recipe_code=recipe_code)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling InstrumentsApi->get_existing_instrument_capabilities: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters